 Additionally, in May 2017 toiletry deliveries were made to three schools: Lynbrook, Garfield and to Pine Spring.
 We packed 425 toiletry kits for the schools following our regular meeting in May.

 In the 2016-2017 school year, 3262 children were helped by Assistance League's Clothing for Kids Program.
 Way to go, Assistance League of Northern Virginia!
 AND WE'RE DOING IT AGAIN FOR THE 2017-2018 SCHOOL YEAR . . ..
 Assistance League is making a difference!

 The Assistance League of Northern Virginia recognize the ladies of the Helping Hands Group of Dunbarton.

 These delightful ladies have been working in collaboration with our chapter since 2005 to sew the heart-shaped pillows that we stuff with Beanie Babies and other small items.
 The group also collects Beanie Babies, and some members knit baby hats and baby afghans which they also generously donate.
-All of these items are delivered by our chapter to the children's section of the Sexual Assault and Nurse Examiner (SANE) program at Inova Fairfax Hospital and the Inova Cares pediatric clinic in Falls Church, Va.
+All of these items are delivered by our chapter to the Inova Cares pediatric clinic in Falls Church, Va.
 The items provide comfort and diversion for these young patients who are undergoing medical examinations and treatment, sometimes after traumatic events.

-For further information please contact our Coordinations Kathy Jackson and Karen Craft.
+For further information please contact our Coordinator, Karen Craft.

-This year's National Assistance League Annual Conference was held September 14th through 18th at the Hilton Anatole in Dallas, TX.
+This year's National Assistance League Annual Conference will be held September 18th through 21st at the Hilton in San Francisco.
 Visit our National website to learn more about our commitment to helping those in need in our communities through 120 chapters nationwide.